First of all let us wish you a happy Easter and we hope that your egg hunt will be fruitful!

 Generally you just need to watch out for large gatherings of one particular fish species in a single place.
 Essentially this is a fishy version of everyone heading out drinking on a Saturday night!

-One of the best places to witness these events is Palau and we run special itineraries based on the full and new moon phases to see these amazing displays as they happen.
+One of the best places for you to witness these events is Palau.
+You can join our special itineraries based on the full and new moon phases to see these amazing displays as they happen.

 During full-moon diving itineraries, up to 10,000 red snappers gather together for this monthly event.
 As the sun rises and the current picks up you will witness an amazing show where females shoot to the surface with males in chase releasing eggs and sperm in a mad dance.

 As the snapper are completely focused on their spawning, these events often attract multiple shark shark species who see this as a perfect breakfast buffet.

 During new-moon itineraries, bumphead parrotfish gather for what is believed to be the largest bumphead aggregation yet known on the planet.

 We all know how rare it is to see these mighty fish, but to see hundreds of them together is a truly awe inspiring sight.
 This spawning also takes place early in morning, just as the sun rises and all elements of light, current and tides align.

 The bumpheads change colour and after a gentle, and sometimes slightly manic, mating dance the females will shoot into the water column.
 They are chased by the males and they all release clouds of eggs and sperm in the hopes of starting life’s great dance.

 While spawnings are spectacular, with action left right and centre, there are some species that are a little more shy and like to keep things low key.
 But if you open your eyes, the eggs are still there to hunt out.
 Some species to start you off are: